nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 The sequence diagram presented below depicts the interaction between the components for running the command, `estimate script.txt -wph 300`.
-> :memo: This shows from step 2 onward.
+> :memo: The sequence diagram shows the interaction from step 2 onward.

 ![EstimateCommand Sequence Diagram](images/EstimateCommand-Sequence-Diagram.png)

-*Figure 11.
-Sequence Diagram for `estimate script.txt -wph 300`*
+*Figure 9: Sequence Diagram for `estimate script.txt -wph 300`*

 <br/>